Abraham Lincoln: Domestic Affairs

 Homestead Act of 1862

 Legislation granting public lands to small farmers had been among the campaign promises of the 1860 Republican platform, and Lincoln supported early passage of the Homestead Act, which he signed into law on May 20, 1862.
 The bill stipulated that any adult citizen (or person intending to become a citizen) who headed a family could obtain a grant of 160 acres of public land by paying a small registration fee and living on the land for five years.
 The settler could own the land in six months by paying $1.25 an acre.
-By the end of the Civil War, 15,000 homestead claims were filed, and many more followed in the postwar era.
+By the end of the Civil War, fifteen thousand homestead claims were filed, and many more followed in the postwar era.
 Designed originally as a means of allowing the poor to have their own farms, the law benefited few people.
 This was because to take advantage of the nearly free homestead lands, families had to find the initial resources to travel west, to clear the land, and to sustain themselves—all before they could harvest crops for markets.
-Most of the land originally went to poor midwestern and eastern farmers, who then sold their properties after five years to land speculators allied with the railroad interests.
+Most of the land originally went to poor Midwestern and Eastern farmers, who then sold their properties after five years to land speculators allied with the railroad interests.
 Nevertheless, the law established the basic framework for the development of western territories.

 Morrill Land Grant Act of 1862

 Lincoln also signed into law and supported the legislation sponsored by Justin Smith Morrill, senator from Vermont, transferring giant allocations of federal lands to the states to be sold for the support of agricultural and mechanical arts colleges.
 The amount of land granted each state was proportional to its representation in Congress—thirty thousand acres for each senator and representative.
-In total, under the original act, some 17 million acres were given to the states.
+In total, under the original act, some seventeen million acres were given to the states.
 The bill demonstrated Lincoln's commitment to make the federal government an important force in higher education, one that would insure its democratization.
 Military science was also to be included in the curricula of these so-called land-grant colleges.
 Later, these schools in the Midwest and South were to become the great state university systems.